Thursday, July 11, 2019

 As you identify values that bring the conversation in harmony with like-minded values, you can deepen the opportunity to address topics you might find challenging.
 You can find openings to relate your faith journey in the conversation.

 We need to put people before ideas and opinions.
-Never do you want to compromise Truth use wisdom as to when you confront unhealthy ideas or harmful ideology.
+Never do you want to compromise Truth.
+Using wisdom when you confront unhealthy ideas or harmful ideology.

 "...Tribal Leader’s set of concerns: a love for people, empathy for their problems, and putting the institution before ego."